Old-Daoist/Old-Daoist/README.md

 ---

-## 🌿 Ongoing Work — Health Hive
+## 🌿 Ongoing Work — 5 or more with Ai(Reinforced Learning)

-A digital health discussion platform exploring the space between community knowledge and verified medical insight.

-Slowly built, carefully shaped.
+A group project where we learn about reinforced learning, how it interacts with the environment that we set up for the 9x9 board game "5 or more".
 ---

 ## 🚀 Experiments